Literature: The Legend of Sleepy Hollow

-"The Legend of Sleepy Hollow" (also known informally and somewhat incorrectly as "The Headless Horseman") is a short story by American author Washington Irving, first published in February 1820 as part of a series of stories later collected as The Sketch-book of Geoffrey Crayon, Gent.
+"On mounting a rising ground, which brought the figure of his fellow-traveller in relief against the sky, gigantic in height, and muffled in a cloak, Ichabod was horror-struck on perceiving that he was headless!""The Legend of Sleepy Hollow" (also known informally and somewhat incorrectly as "The Headless Horseman") is a short story by American author Washington Irving, first published in February 1820 as part of a series of stories later collected as The Sketch-book of Geoffrey Crayon, Gent.
 As with a number of Irving's stories, the plot is based on German legend (particularly in the re-told versions of Karl Musäus), transplanted to a New York state setting, and mingled with Irving's genial satire of human, and particularly American, foibles.The story has been subject to a great deal of adaptations since Irving's time.
 The "quilting frolick" of the original is often transferred to Halloween.
 In more than one adaptation it is strongly hinted that the Horseman is a genuine supernatural apparition.

 Tropes associated with "The Legend of Sleepy Hollow" include:

 - Alas, Poor Villain: Since later stories have been interpreting the Horseman as a real entity, Ichabod's unknown fate with it becomes a whole lot darker.

 - Anti-Hero: Ichabod himself.
 Despite displaying a number of positive traits, Irving focuses largely on his flaws; envy, avarice, gluttony, and sloth.